 Generally, I like games of economic, transportation and civilization genre.
 Games I don’t like

 I used to be a big fan of Dominion

-(over 170 plays with different expansions), but that seems to be a thing in the past now, nor did I take up any other deck-building games (like Ascension
+(over 170 plays with different expansions), but that seems to be a thing of the past now, nor haven't I taken up any other deck-building games (like Ascension

 ) while I liked it, and Magic: The Gathering